-Kanye West and Donald Trump…on one hand you have a hard working celebrity persona that strategically and brilliantly utilizes social media and various public antics to maintain relevancy in the news and build popularity.
-All the while maintaining a devoted group of fans supporting his lack of restraint style speech, regardless of how inappropriate, rude or offensive it may be at times.
-Then, on the other hand, you have that exact same person but with an orange spray tan.
+Kanye West and Donald Trump...both are devoted celebrity personas that strategically and brilliantly utilize social media and various public antics to maintain relevancy in the news to grasp popularity.
+All the while maintaining a blindless group of fans supporting their lack of restraint banters; regardless of how inappropriate, rude or offensive it may be at times.

 Twelve BET Awards, two AMA Awards, four Billboard Music Awards, twenty-one Grammy Awards, three VMA's and the list goes on for Kanye but the majority of those awards all occurred between 2004-2013.
-Since 2013, West has picked up one BET Humanitarian Award, one BET Hip Hop Made-You-Look Award and an MTV Michal Jackson Video award.
+Since 2013, West has picked up two achievement awards and one BET Hip Hop Made-You-Look Award.
 The number of awards one has is by no means a measurement of their success or their contribution to music.
 This sudden decline in accolades is a simple observation when put in contrast to his simultaneous increase of online presence.
-Although Life of Pablo contained an all-star cast of producers and featured artists, West's outlandish stunts and his willingness to do/say whatever it takes to remain in the headlines has slowly been taking the spotlight over his music.
+Although Life of Pablo contained an all-star cast of producers and featured artists, West's outlandish stunts and his willingness to do or say whatever it takes to remain in the headlines has slowly been taking the spotlight over his music.
 A similar trait that many attributed to the popularity and success accrued by Donald Trump during his race to the white house.
 Audiences crave these antics and the media gets off anytime either of these two has a comment about anything.
-But is it because we all have reinforced this type of controversial behavior for so long, that these two have been unable to differentiate between their public stunts and reality?
+But is it because we have all reinforced this type of controversial behavior that these two have been unable to differentiate between their public stunts and reality?

 It's now 2005, Hurricane Katrina - "George Bush doesn't care about black people."
 In 2006, while attending the MTV Europe Music Awards, West lost the best video award to Justice vs. Simian and crashed their acceptance speech with: "If I don't win, the award show loses credibility."